sagi-z/CanvasCV/doxygen_in/tut_checkboxes.md

 Notes:
 * *CCV_STR* lets you create a string as you would write into a stream.
-* This tutorial is using C++11 lambda expressions as callbacks, but anything which has the void(Widget*,int) signature will work.
+* This tutorial is using C++11 lambda expressions as callbacks, but anything which has the "void(Widget*,int)" signature will work.
 * Note the alternate way of displaying images
   * use canvascv::Canvas::setImage() for the image you're showing.
   * use canvascv::Canvas::waitKeyEx() without arguments to refresh